emnify/product-docs/docs/portal/organization/subscription.md

+---
+description: View your current plan or learn about others on the Subscription page in the emnify Portal
+slug: /portal/org/subscription
+---

 # Subscription

-The **Subscription** page is where you can view your current plan's details or learn about the other plans.
+The **Subscription** page lets you view your current plan's details or learn about the other plans.

 ## Current plan details